web-deps/odom/docs/quick-start.md

 ### Users

 We are going to use an array of users as our collection.
-Set the value of `users` to the following array (replace comment):
+Set the value of `users` to the following array (replace empty array):

 ```js
 [